Exam Proctoring Guidelines For Students

 It is the student’s responsibility to request approval from their instructor to take an exam or quiz at the Disability Resource Center.

-- Exams and quizzes must be scheduled at least five business days prior to the requested testing date.
+- Exams and quizzes must be scheduled at least three business days prior to the requested testing date.

 - Testing is conducted Monday-Friday from 9:00 AM to 4:00 PM, with start times scheduled at the top of each hour.

 - In rare cases, exceptions to these time frames may be discussed with a Disability Specialists or Testing Coordinator.

 To schedule an exam or quiz, students need to submit the Student Exam Scheduling Form at the DRC home page.
 Students may submit a single scheduling request that includes multiple exam dates for the same class, if desired.